Get started with Dynamicweb

 To work with all of the tools and options for creating and managing content on your website, you must login to the Dynamicweb administration backend (Figure 1.1).

-To access the login screen, you must write the address of your website in a browser (we recommend Chrome) followed by /admin - like this:
+To access this login screen, you must write the address of your website in a browser (we recommend Chrome) followed by /admin - like this:

 Once you see the login screen, write your username and password and optionally change the backend language by clicking Change language.